How IoT technology is driving business change

 The challenge for electronics manufacturers has always been balancing processing power with size and price.
 We’re now starting to realise the benefits of external processing.

-Think about how Apple Watch uses the iPhone to access all kinds of data – such as what’s on for your day, or how far away your Uber ride is.
+Think about how Apple Watch uses the iPhone to access all kinds of data – such as what’s on for your day, or how far away your Uber is.

 Without leveraging external information through your phone, your smartwatch would probably look something like this.